 The PHAA will only recognise one approved State Championship Show per State during the period 1st August to 31st July each year.
+Application to run a State Championship show can only be applied for by a Regional Paint Horse Club.
 If more than one application is received the Board will consider each application on its merits.
 The last sponsor of any individual show has the right to utilise the date or cancel in the following year.
 The National Show shall take precedence over all other PHAA approved shows."
 (Rule change effective - BOD meeting March 2013)